AndreiBarsan/andreibarsan.github.io/about.md

 Zürich.

 I am currently interning on Twitter's Performance Ads team, working with Scala atop Apache Storm and Hadoop.
-I'm helping develop the system meant to integrate Twitter into Doubleclick's campaign management dashboard.
+I'm helping develop the system taksed with integrating Twitter into Doubleclick's campaign management dashboard.

 In 2014 I interned at Google NYC.
 I was part of the Data Protection Team within Google, and I helped developed a system for performing security-oriented static